 How to deal with tithing?

-Here are some ideas of what work for some couples in a mixed faith marriage.
+Here are some ideas of what works for some couples in a mixed faith marriage.

-(Sometimes we need some ideas to get the juices flowing in order to brainstorm solutions for each unique situation and couple.
+(Sometimes you need some ideas to get the juices flowing in order to brainstorm solutions for your unique situation.
 Here are some ideas to consider:)

 -In a 2 income household each partner pays or does not pay on his/her income.